|Flu vaccination programme update

 Can we help?

-If you have any concerns about this vaccination, for example if you are worried because your child is, has additional needs, for example a health condition or disability and you want to ask any questions please do contact us on 0300 123 5205 and we can arrange for you to speak to one of your friendly local immunisation nurses.
+If you have any concerns about this vaccination, for example if you are worried because your child has additional needs, for example a health condition or disability and you want to ask any questions please do contact us on 0300 123 5205 and we can arrange for you to speak to one of your friendly local immunisation nurses.

 Although vaccinated children are known to shed virus a few days after vaccination, it is less able to spread from person to person than the natural infection.
 The amount of virus shed is normally below the levels needed to pass on infection to others and the virus does not survive for long outside of the body.
 This is in contrast to natural flu infection, which spreads easily during the flu season.
 In schools using vaccine, therefore, the overall risk of influenza transmission is reduced by having a large number of children vaccinated, thus reducing their risk of infection